 In its place, the appellate court devised a procedure whereby the trial court would determine what portion “if any” of the settlement “is fairly allocable to medical costs and expenses in the equitable distribution proceeding.”
 Having arrived at this conclusion, the appellate court reversed and remanded (i.e., sent the case back to the lower court for further proceedings) the trial court’s ruling.

-- Read the insurance contract for subrogation language.
-If the contract contains valid subrogation language, do not ignore the carrier’s rights.
+- Read the insurance contract for reimbursement and subrogation language.
+If the contract contains valid reimbursement and subrogation language, do not ignore the carrier’s rights.
 Also consider if subrogation is covered by a statute.
 For example, Medicare and Medicaid have statutory subrogation rights.

 - A differentiated verdict answers the distribution questions.
 An undifferentiated verdict does not.
 However, with an undifferentiated verdict the full amount of the loss does not have to be determined.
 That has been done by the verdict.
 What remains to be determined with the undifferentiated verdict is the allocation for the type of benefits covered by insurance.